elena-nuntio/finch/README.md

 * We have used light-weight datasets, friendly to students who only have CPU

-* I will keep update this project to match the latest version of TF
+* I will try to keep updating this project to match the latest version of TF

 CPU
 ```